ChildsplayOSU/bogl-docs/tutorials/values.md

 # Values

-:warning: Make sure that you have a solid understanding of [types](./types) before jumping into this tutorial.:warning:
+:warning: Make sure that you have a solid understanding of [types](./types) before jumping into this tutorial.

 Jack and Rosa want to play a board game.
 They decide that who gets to go first should be determined by the result of a coin toss.